nekernel-org/.github/profile/ReadMe.md

 # NeKernel.org

-An Open-Source and Free Software Operating System project, available under the Apache 2.0 license.
+An Open-Source and research project written in C++, freely available under the Apache 2.0 license.

-## Project Prongs:
+## NeKernel's Three Prongs:

 - Each **Repository** must be built with modularity at its core.
 - Each **Components** from: **Drivers** to **Services** is to be designed as cleanly extensible.